XIIsenna/XIIsenna/README.md

   </p>
   </p>
   <p align="center">
-      mostly drawing or gaming so i'm 90% offtab and the other 10% is for the times i might be interacting with a friend. make sure to whisper cuz i usually miss public chats due to being offtab. when you did, please be patient. i will answer once i see your whisper. if u had anything important to say and i didn't respond, drop it in my atabook!
+      mostly drawing or gaming so i'm 90% offtab and the other 10% is for the times i might be interacting with a friend. make sure to whisper cuz i usually miss public chats due to being offtab. when you did, please be patient. i will answer once i see your whisper. if you had anything important to say and i didn't respond, drop it in my atabook!

 <p align="center">
 <img src="https://files.catbox.moe/tk4l3r.png">